toverainc/willow/README.md

 As the plentiful messages indicate it's a destructive process but it will reset your environment.
 After it completes you can start from the top and try again.

-## Recover from a bad flash
+## Recover from a bad flash/persistent flash failures

-ESP devices are very robust to flashing failures but it can happen!
-If you end up "bricking" your device you can erase the flash:
+In some hardware combinations the ESP BOX can be stubborn and won't successfully flash.

+In these cases, press the BOOT/CONFIG button (top button on the left side) while powering up the device, then:

+Erase the flash:

 ```./utils.sh erase-flash```